Sardine vs Tuna - Health impact and Nutrition Comparison

 According to research, gamma-tocopherol (gT) has favorable cardiovascular benefits due to its anti-inflammatory action.
 (6)

-Patients with type 2 diabetes may benefit from an increase in long-chain omega 3 fatty acids from fatty fish (tuna, sardine) and omega 6 fatty acids from linoleic acid.
+Patients with type 2 diabetes may benefit from an increase in long-chain omega-three fatty acids from fatty fish (tuna, sardine) and omega-six fatty acids from linoleic acid.
 Thus tuna and sardines are recommended to be consumed in the regulation of glucose levels in diabetes.
 (7)

 According to several papers, a high-fat diet supplemented with fish oil improved metabolic characteristics linked with type 2 diabetes, such as decreased glucose tolerance and hepatic steatosis.
 (8)